freesewing/freesewing/markdown/dev/training/git/en.md

  particular commit in our DAG, we use the `git checkout` command.

-We're at a particularly good point to illustrate this because we're currently a the `my-feature` branch which is 2 commits ahead of the `main` branch.
+We're at a particularly good point to illustrate this because we're currently on the `my-feature` branch which is 2 commits ahead of the `main` branch.
 Furthermore, during those two commits, we created a new file called `feature.md`.
 No such file exists in the main branch.